 |

-Uses a simple model of a complex natural system, and un-conservative
+Uses a simple model of a complex natural system, and un-conservative assumptions in an attempt to

+identify risks.
 Even so, this assessment has identified potential contaminants of concern with regard to the proposed end-uses of the site.
 Even though only an extract of the complete report has been included here, it is still about 8 MB in size.
 If anyone has a copy of the original word processor file, please send it to us!
 Click on the links below to view additional sections of the report that didn't make it into the 8 MB file.
 Tables - Summary of Ground Conditions Conditions - Limitations of Report Correspondence - Terms of Reference

 | ||||